Dmpecci/staticconfiguration/README.md

 - Configuration is global by nature
 - Multiple independent subsystems need access
 - Configuration should be persistent and structured
 - Configuration changes must be persisted reliably and safely
-- Concurrent access must not corrupt configuration or produce inconsistent reads (See <attachments> above for file contents.
-You may not need to search or read the file again.)
+- Concurrent access must not corrupt configuration or produce inconsistent reads

 Simplicity and explicitness matter more than flexibility.